 Financial resilience is the ability to recover quickly from an unexpected financial shock.
 Many insure their homes and cars without really thinking about it, but far fewer insure their lives and incomes.
+With the rise of flexible and gig work, fewer people have employer-provided benefits, making personal financial protection even more critical.
+The impact of AI and automation on job security has also heightened the need for robust financial safeguards.
 Savings can and do help in the short-term.
 But what happens when they run out?
 Or if an illness goes on for three, six, or even 12 months?
+What then?